I tried setting up correlation between traces and logs in CloudWatch Application Signals

 Personally, I'm considering avoiding creating log groups that start with /ecs/ as a workaround.

-I tried trace and log correlation with CloudWatch Application Signals.
+I tried correlating traces and logs with CloudWatch Application Signals.

 It was easier than I expected because you just need to use a supported logger and specify the log group name with an environment variable.

-By the way, since I'm only sending error logs to CloudWatch Logs this time, log correlation isn't possible when the HTTP status code 200 is returned.
+By the way, since I'm only sending error logs to CloudWatch Logs this time, log correlation isn't possible when an HTTP status code of 200 is returned.

-All logs are output to an S3 bucket via Data Firehose.
+All logs are output to S3 buckets via Data Firehose.
 If you want to find logs with HTTP status code 200, search using the trace ID.
 Logs are recorded as follows:

 {